 Some excitement here about the seat of government – a good many are highly annoyed at the Judge, thinking that he might have placed it at Astor or the Portage.

-"The Judge" was most certainly his father-in-law, Judge John P. Arndt (Figure 4).
+"The Judge" was most certainly his father-in-law, Judge Arndt (Figure 3).
 Arndt was born in Durham, Pennsylvania, about 50 miles due north of Philadelphia, in 1780.
-He gradually moved west, finally settling in Green Bay in 1824 where he was a successful businessman and politician.
-He built the first sawmill in Green Bay in 1827, and he was also responsible for the first schooner to be built in Wisconsin in 1834.
-He was a Probate Judge for Brown County, and in 1836, he was elected as one of Brown County's four councilors to the First Wisconsin Territorial Assembly (ii).
+He gradually moved west, finally settling in Green Bay in 1824 where he was a successful businessperson and politician.
+He built the first sawmill in Green Bay in 1827, and he was also responsible for the first schooner built in Wisconsin in 1834.
+He was a probate judge for Brown County, and in 1836, he was elected one of Brown County's four councilors to the First Wisconsin Territorial Assembly.

-A key decision at that assembly was made on December 3, 1836, when they voted to establish Madison as the capital.
-A number of towns were in the running - including Green Bay - but Madison prevailed largely due to the lobbying of Judge James Duane Doty who owned a considerable amount of land in Madison and would become governor of the Wisconsin Territory in 1841 (iv).
-The motion to approve Madison as the capital was approved by a 7-6 vote of the Council, with Judge Arndt being one of the seven yeas (v).
+A key decision made at that assembly on December 3, 1836, was to place the territorial capital in Madison.
+A number of towns were in the running, but Madison prevailed largely due to the lobbying of Judge James Duane Doty who owned a considerable amount of land in Madison and would become governor of the Wisconsin Territory in 1841.
+The motion to approve Madison as the capital passed by a 7-6 vote in subcommittee, with Judge Arndt being one of the seven “yeas.”

-In the pioneer period before a minister had been obtained for the Episcopalians of Milwaukee, Hathaway acted as a lay clergyman.
-He later was one of the organizers of St. Paul's Episcopal church and a member of its vestry.
-Five years after he married his second cousin, Ann Jeanette Hathaway, in Buffalo, N.Y., October 10, 1842, both he and his wife (a Presbyterian) were converted to Catholicism.
-He was a Democrat, a member of Milwaukee's city council, a life member of the Wisconsin Historical Society, and a geologist and botanist of local reputation.
+He was also very active in his local community.
+During his time in Milwaukee, he served as probate judge, secretary of the Milwaukee and Watertown Plank Road Company, school commissioner, street commissioner, commissioner of surveys, assessor, and as a member of the Milwaukee city council.
+In the pioneer period before a minister was found for the Episcopalians of Milwaukee, Hathaway functioned as a lay clergyman.
+He later was one of the organizers of St. Paul's Episcopal Church and a member of its vestry.
+He was a Democrat, a life member of the Wisconsin Historical Society, and a geologist and botanist of local reputation.

 He died at Milwaukee in 1863 in the home on the site where he had pitched his tent 28 years previously.
-Surviving were his wife and five children, Andrew A., John E., Mary L., Jeanette, and Sarah Hathaway (viii).
+He is buried at Calvary Cemetery in Milwaukee.

 A few other observations on the letter:

-• Orrin Rice, who owed money to John Cotton, may have been a farmer and landowner who was born in Massachusetts in 1787 and died in Wisconsin in 1860 (x).
+Orrin Rice, who owed money to John Cotton, may have been a farmer and landowner who was born in Massachusetts in 1787 and died in Wisconsin in 1860.

 The letter reads: